 "Optimize hard for being the recommended answer, which works today.
 Stay ready for in-agent checkout, which is coming but uneven.
 Do not rebuild your business around a feature the company that launched it just switched off."

-The AI assistant becoming the storefront is one of those shifts that is simultaneously overhyped in the short term and underestimated in the long term.
+The AI assistant becoming the storefront is simultaneously overhyped in the short term and underestimated in the long term.
 The checkout features will keep stumbling and relaunching for a while.
 The discovery behavior, buyers asking an assistant what to buy and trusting the answer, is already entrenched and growing.
 Build for the part that is real now, get your catalog and your brand ready for the part that is coming, and keep your direct customer relationship strong enough that you are never just an endpoint in someone else's interface.
 The storefront is moving.
 Make sure you are still in the frame when it does.

 Getting ahead of the AI discovery shift is some of the highest-stakes work in commerce right now.
 It is part of the DTC brand consulting practice, and the form takes two minutes: start the conversation.